slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On creativity

 <!--
-> *"The possible's slow fuse is lit by the imagination."
--- Emily Dickinson*
-> *"In order to attain the impossible, one must attempt the absurd."
--- Miguel de Cervantes*
-> *"It's kind of fun to do the impossible!"
--- Walt Disney*
-> *"What is now proved, was once only imagined."
--- William Blake*
-> *"The limits of the possible can only be defined by going beyond them into the impossible."
--- Arthur C. Clarke*
-> *"Never tell a young person that anything cannot be done.
-God may have been waiting centuries for someone ignorant enough of the impossible to do that very thing."
--- John Andrew Holmes*
-> *"If one advances confidently in the direction of his dreams, and endeavors to live the life which he has imagined, he will meet with a success unexpected in common hours."
--- Henry David Thoreau*
-> *"Imagination is more important than knowledge.
-For knowledge is limited to all we now know and understand, while imagination embraces the entire world, and all there ever will be to know and understand."
--- Albert Einstein*
-> *"The future belongs to those who see possibilities before they become obvious."
--- John Sculley*
-> *"When nothing is sure, everything is possible."
--- Margaret Drabble*

 > *"Society may give an exclusive right to the profits arising from them, as an encouragement to men to pursue ideas which may produce utility, but this may or may *not be done, according to the will and convenience of the society, without claim or complaint from any body.*
 > *"The best defense against logic is ignorance.*
 - Be creative: Creativity conquers jealousy, envy, self-pity and worry.
 52 approaches in a year is more than most men make in a lifetime.
 Consistency is everything. e.g. water, blueberries, green tea, avocados, leafy green vegetables, fatty fish, water, dark chocolate, flax seeds and nuts